 The supported databases are:

 After installing the database, make note of the JDBC URL, username and password for the database.
 This information is required during the RHQ Server installation.

 |The username that RHQ will use to connect to the database must be the owner of the RHQ tables.
 If this is not ensured, server errors will occur (for example, some tables will be periodically truncated and database servers usually require the user issuing the TRUNCATE statement to be the owner of the table being truncated).|

-Postgres versions 8.3.x through 9.1.x are supported.
-Instructions for installing and configuring your Postgres instance can be found here.
+Supported versions and instructions for installing and configuring your Postgres instance can be found here.

 See the RHQ Browsers page for the current list of browsers that RHQ supports.

 |The following refers to out-of-box defaults.
 If you configured your RHQ Servers, RHQ Agents, or RHQ Storage Nodes to use different ports than their out-of-box defaults, you'll obviously want to use your custom port numbers.|